(All fields required)

 Charissa was able to return home to the care of her referring OB physician in Pennsylvania within a few days of the surgery.
 Six weeks after fetoscopic surgery, her son, Levi, was born at 28 weeks gestation by C-section due to premature rupture of membranes.
 After seven weeks in the NICU, Levi was discharged on Oct.
 5, 2008.
 He has been quickly reaching developmental milestones ever since.
 Charissa reports that Levi, 7 months old, has no major deficits in hand function.
 He will need a series of cosmetic surgeries in the future to free up the fused fingers on his right hand and may need removal of scar tissue on his left wrist caused by the initial presence of the bands.

-Surgeons at the Fetal Care Center of Cincinnati performed fetoscopic surgery to release amniotic bands.
+Surgeons at the Cincinnati Fetal Center performed fetoscopic surgery to release amniotic bands.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900